 where $d=2$ is the dimensionality of the lattice.

-Our goal is to determine the correction-to-scaling exponent $\Omega(g)$ [c.f.
-Eq.~\eqref{def_ns_c}] of the size distribution of the FK clusters for both the critical and tricritical Potts models.
+Our goal is to determine the correction-to-scaling exponent $\Omega(g)$ [cf. Eq.~\eqref{def_ns_c}] of the size distribution of the FK clusters for both the critical and tricritical Potts models.
 In Sec.~\ref{sec:Omega} we will show a theoretical argument leading to the conjecture

 In a second step, we want to check this result by using MC simulations \cite{Landau_14}.
 In this part, we will consider only integer values of $Q$.
-It is well known that MC algorithms suffer from critical slowing-down (CSD): roughly speaking, close to a critical point, the autocorrelation times diverges like $\xi^z$, where $\xi$ is the correlation length, and $z$ is the dynamic critical exponent \cite{Sokal_97}.
+It is well known that MC algorithms suffer from critical slowing-down (CSD): roughly speaking, close to a critical point, the autocorrelation times diverge like $\xi^z$, where $\xi$ is the correlation length and $z$ is the dynamic critical exponent \cite{Sokal_97}.
 The mere existence of CSD limits the accuracy of the MC results.
 For local algorithms, CSD is severe: $z\approx 2$.
 A more efficient algorithm is the Swendsen--Wang (SW) cluster algorithm \cite{Swendsen_87} for the $Q$-state Potts ferromagnet with integer $Q\ge 2$.
-It radically reduces the value of $z$; but it can not completely eliminate CSD whenever the specific heat diverges, due to the Li--Sokal bound \cite{Li_89}
+It radically reduces the value of $z$ but it cannot completely eliminate CSD whenever the specific heat diverges, due to the Li--Sokal bound \cite{Li_89}

 Thus, we have $z>0$ whenever $Q>2$ ($g>3/4$) for the Potts model.
 Other cluster \cite{Chayes_98,Deng_07a} and worm-type \cite{Prokofev_01,Deng_07b} algorithms for the Potts model also satisfy some kind of Li--Sokal bound; therefore, CSD is always present.